Different Types of Alcohol

 Chemical Names and Formula of Alcohol

-Different types of simpler monohydric alcohols are known by their trivial names.
-Thus this type of name obtained from alcohol formula which is the chemical derivative of the alkyl attached to the hydroxyl or alcoholic group.
+Different types of simpler monohydric alcohols are known by their trivial names for learning chemistry.
+This type of naming obtained from alcohol formula which is the chemical derivative of the alkenes like methane, ethane, propane, etc attached to the hydroxyl or alcoholic group.

 Common Uses of Alcohol

-Alcohol is commercially essential compounds, and common types of alcohols uses in alcoholic beverages like wine and beer and chemical industry.
+Alcohols are the commercially essential organic compounds and common types of alcohol use in alcoholic beverages like wine and beer and the chemical industry.

-- Hence it used as a solvent for paints, varnishes, shellac, celluloid, and cement industry.
+- Hence it used as a solvent for paints, varnishes, shellac, celluloid, and cement plant.